How to get your TV ready for the Super Bowl

 Originally published in 2019.
 Updated for Super Bowl 2021.

-Discuss: Super Bowl 2021: Best TV and sound settings to adjust before the big game
+Discuss: Super Bowl 2021: Adjust these TV and sound settings before the game starts today

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.